-Use the MODIFY irlmproc, STATUS, STOR command to view and monitor the amount of private storage that IRLM has available.
-You can adjust the amount of private storage dynamically with the MODIFY irlmproc SET, PVT command.
+Use the MODIFY irlmproc,STATUS,STOR command to view and monitor the amount of private storage that IRLM has available.
+You can adjust the amount of below the bar private storage dynamically with the MODIFY irlmproc SET,PVT command.
+You can adjust the limit for above the bar private storage dynamically with the MODIFY irlmproc SET,MLT command.
 The new value remains in effect until the next time IRLM is stopped and restarted or until the MODIFY command is issued successfully again.
-This only changes the monitoring threshold of private storage for IRLM.
-It does not change the physical amount that the operating system assigned to the address space.
+For below the bar private storage, this only changes the monitoring threshold of private storage for IRLM.
+For above the bar private storage, this only updates the MEMLIMIT that z/OS uses to control the amount of above the bar storage that can be requested by an address space.
+Neither command changes the physical amount that the operating system assigned to the address space.